 Transparency is the only way to gain insight into cloud spending and resource management gets very complicated as storage and virtualization grows.
 It is easy to miss cost-saving opportunities when you're just trying to stay on top of daily usage and then trying to keep an eye on monthly bills and annual charges with the next upgrade that you have to budget and plan for again!
 Both enterprise agreement and pay-as-you-go subscribers could be missing out on savings without proper management of their cloud usage and costs.

 Regardless of which Azure subscription you have, you may be paying for features or storage that you aren't using or overpaying for minimal usage.
 There could be a month where charges accrue and surprise you with an unintended bill that will throw your IT budget out the window for the quarter.
 Azure Cost Management and Billing means that no surprises like this could ever happen to you again.
 From one single portal, you can put visibility into your spending and avoid unintended increases while you save and focus on building your business instead of maintaining some semblance of sanity.

 Microsoft developed this full suite of cloud cost capabilities as tools to simplify the management of cloud spending and monitoring usage.
 Initial and subsequent development has been guided by feedback from users and it is offered to Azure subscribers at no additional cost.
-Azure Cost Management and Billing is turned on for all users by default, so getting started is easy after you have familiarized yourself with the tools.
+Microsoft Azure cloud services Cost Management and Billing is turned on for all users by default, so getting started is easy after you have familiarized yourself with the tools.

 Last month, Microsoft announced major updates to Azure Cost Management and Billing that will optimize costs and make it even easier to manage spending, plan for future costs, and cut back on redundant resources.
 These new Azure features promise to improve the experience for users and pave the way for additional insight into your spending.
 For optimal Azure efficiency with the latest updates, here are some of the most important things to know: